Parser API

 If a named rule contains another named rule, tokens will be produced for both

 rules.
-For instance, the rule enclosed
+For instance, the rule enclosed applied to the string "(..6472..)"

 would match and produce these four tokens: